-An estate planning attorney can advise you in creating an estate plan that fits your family’s circumstances and may include a blended family.
+An estate planning attorney can advise you in creating an estate plan that fits your specific circumstances and may include the use of trusts.